 A cylindrical printing form consisting of a disc covered with plastic-coated rubber is inked in an inking unit.
-The newsprint to be printed is mounted on a cylindrical sector.
+The paper or board to be printed is mounted on a cylindrical sector.
 Printing takes place under standardised conditions.
 The amount of ink transferred to the paper is calculated by weighing the printing disc before and after printing.